matthouk/04-Stu_Group_Case_Study/README.md

 + No government backing to JPM Coin which we all take for granted in the banking system
 + Business culture: It was only a few years ago where their CEO said that any employee caught trading cryptocurrencies would be fired.

+**What is the prognosis for this company?
+Where do they expect to be in the future?**

+The prognosis for the company so far is good in that there has been a good recovery in the banking sector after 1Q and 2Q drops.
+3Q20 has shown net income to increase from $$4.7B in 2Q20 to $9.4B in 3Q20.
+EPS is $2.92 and a the ROE is 15%.